I tried image analysis with the multimodal capabilities of Foundation Models

 }

 Note that @Generable type information consumes the context window.
-The more properties there are and the longer the @Guide descriptions, the more is consumed, so it is effective to omit unnecessary properties and keep property names concise.
+The more properties there are and the longer the @Guide descriptions, the greater the consumption, so it is effective to omit unnecessary properties and keep property names concise.

-ImageAnalysisResult should be defined at the top level of the file (outside of ContentView).
+Define ImageAnalysisResult at the top level of the file (outside ContentView).

 The results of analysis using this ImageAnalysisResult are as follows.
-Add action2() to ContentView and switch the button action from action1 to action2 to check.
+Add action2() to ContentView and switch the button action from action1 to action2 to verify.

 func action2() {